orangewise/run-forrest-run/README.md

 # Required values
 name: string                # Label used to keep track of script
 script: string              # Script location relative to where scriptz is being run
-output_file: string         # Where to write logs / directory should exist
+output_file: string         # Where to write logs, can be prefixed with an output_folder
 arguments: Array<String>    # (default: []) Additional arguments
 cwd: string                 # (default: process.cwd()) CWD of the script
 env: Object                 # (default: {}) Additional environment variables